-Random Access Music (RAM) is one of the most active collectives of composers and performers in the country presenting a wide array of contemporary music from the Americas.
+Random Access Music (RAM) is one of the most active new music presenters in the country with a core collective of composers and performers presenting a wide array of contemporary music from the United States and abroad.
 Since its inception in 2005, RAM has premiered more than 100 works by diverse musical voices, in intimate and formal settings throughout the metropolitan area.
-These concerts include music by its member composers, the annual call for scores winner, invited guest composers, and others.
-Collaborating ensembles and the RAM Players are featured on programs each year.
+These concerts include music by its core composers, emerging and established composers, staple 20th century repertoire, and the annual call for scores winner(s).
+Collaborating ensembles, RAM Players, and guest performers are featured on programs each year.
 RAM further expands the presence of living composers’ music to new audiences through the Queens New Music Festival, a 5-day festival of 8 unique concerts by artists and ensembles from the across the U.S.

 – Allan Kozinn, The New York Times